Outfox/sgtm-deploy/README.md

 * Creates a service account for sGTM
 * Deploys sGTM and preview server in Cloud Run
 * Disables access logging (all http status codes < 400)
-* Enables uptime monitoring with email alerts
+* Enables uptime checks with email alerts

 ## Deployment process
 Ensure you have the following info before you begin: